-In 1994, Dad's health was failing.
-He called us four boys together to talk about what he wanted and how we were to help settle family matters when he passed.
+Dad's insight stayed with me, through the years, as his health failed.
+He had called us four boys together to talk about what he wanted and how we were to help settle family matters when he passed.
 "I want you boys to take care of things, your mom can't even talk about it... and take care of mom for me."
-Within a short few weeks, I drove back to Vegas and spent the day with dad at hospice.
-I wanted to see him once more ,and say goodbye.
-Dad was tired and quiet and between naps we talked and enjoyed our visit.
-I drove home that evening.
-The next morning, dad was gone.
+Within a short few weeks, dad was gone.

-Driving up for the funeral, I realized dad's belief that patriotism was like a "bright evening star" in which love of country out-shines all other stars, was a fundamental belief in which dad and mom had raised us boys.
-All four of us had enlisted in the military upon graduating from high school, and served during the Vietnam War-two of us were in-country.
+I realized dad's belief that patriotism was like a 'bright evening star in which love of country outshines all other stars', was a fundamental belief in which both dad and mom had raised us four boys.
+All four of us enlisted in the military upon graduating from high school, and served during the Vietnam War-two of us were in-country.

 Dad, mom, my brothers and I, were pilots.
-I owned a Cherokee-140 aircraft once upon a time.
-I mention this because dad told us boys it was his wish to be cremated and scattered west of Las Vegas, over a pocket-lake near Red Rock.
-Everyone knows Las Vegas is a barren desert, but on the west side of the mountains, west of Las Vegas, forests abound with an inaccessible bounty of lush greens.
-At dusk, my brother Larry and I carried dad's ashes and flew in a light aircraft over Red Rock.
-After a quiet twenty minutes flight, we spotted the pocket lake dad had spoken of, like the pouch of a kangaroo hanging on the green mountain's west side.
-At the right moment, we knew this was the place to scatter his ashes.
+I owned a Cherokee-140 once upon a time.
+I mention this because dad told us boys that it was his wish to be cremated, and scattered west of Las Vegas, over a pocket lake near Red Rock.
+Everyone knows that Las Vegas is a barren desert, but on the west side of the mountains, west of Las Vegas, forests abound with an inaccessible bounty of lush greens.

+At dusk, my brother Larry and I carried dad's ashes and flew a light aircraft over Red Rock.
+And finally, we spotted the pocket lake dad had spoken of, like the pouch of a kangaroo hanging on the green mountain's side.
+At that moment, we knew this was the place to scatter his ashes.
 We banked the aircraft toward Las Vegas, and prepared to turn on the landing light so mom would know.

 Mom sat on her porch with my brothers Ray and Jerry, looking west toward Red Rock.
 The sun had set and the night sky to the east was spotting with new stars brushing the twilight away.
 Mom awaited the moment, the signal, when dad would take wing with the stars.

-The moment arrived ... and our plane banked gently into the blue-black of approaching dusk, with a backdrop of yester-light and a sprinkling of twinkling stars before us.
+The time arrived ... and our plane banked gently into the blue-black of approaching dusk, with a backdrop of yester-light behind us, and a sprinkling of twinkling stars before us.
 I opened the side window, held the precious container out into the windstream ... and dad soared away ... and ever deeper into our hearts.
 At that moment we turned on the aircraft's brilliant landing lights.
-From mom's porch they could see Red Rock Mountain, and a new bright evening star that still outshines all others.
+From mom's porch they could see Red Rock Mountain, and the new bright evening star that still outshines all others.